davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 ## __Parameter Efficient Fine-Tuning__

-During a full-fine tuning of LLMs every model weight is updated during supervised learning, this operation has memory requirements which can be 12-20x the model's memory:
+During a full-fine tuning of LLMs every model weight is updated during supervised learning, this operation has memory requirements which can be 12-20x the model's memory: gradients, forward activations, temporary memory for training process.
-  - gradients
-  - forward activations
-  - temporary memory for training process

-There are techniques, called Parameter Efficient Fine-Tuning (PEFT) to train LLMs for specific tasks and which don't require to train ever weight in the model:
+There are Parameter Efficient Fine-Tuning (PEFT) techniques to train LLMs for specific tasks which don't require to train ever weight in the model:

   - only a small number of trainable layers
   - LLM with additional layers, new trainable layers